Statement of Purpose

-- Scholarly grants are subject to funds availability.
+Scholarly grants are subject to funds availability.
 Due to overwhelming demand, grant funds usually become exhausted before the end of the Spring Semester, therefore, applicants are encouraged to apply early.

 - GAPSA is not able to give advances for presentation costs.
 Awards will be given in full after the expenses have occurred and the grantee submits appropriate documents/receipts as requested in the Scholarly Award Evaluation Form.

 - GAPSA will not fund presentations retroactively.
 Students may apply for events which will take place in the Summer, during the Spring Semester, provided they have proof of acceptance to a conference.

 - Your presentation should take place after the PSA General Assembly meeting that occurs after your application deadline.
 Please check the GAPSA Grants Deadlines page for more information.

 - A graduate or professional student may receive ONE grant per academic career for up to $250 for international presentations or up to $200 for those within North America (please note that North America includes Canada, Mexico, the Caribbean, etc).

 - For any given grant cycle, only 5 applications to the same event will be funded.
 If more than 5 applicants apply to the same event, funding will be awarded to the 5 applicants who applied first.
 If funding becomes exhausted and all eligible grants within a given cycle cannot be accommodated, funding will be awarded on a first-come, first-served basis.

-- Scholarly Award evaluations must be submitted by the earliest upcoming grant deadline.
+- Scholarly Award evaluations must be submitted within 30 days after your presentation date.
 Failure to submit the Evaluation Form and supporting documents/receipts in a timely manner will result in loss of funding.

 - An electronic copy of all receipts must be scanned and attached as a pdf or jpg document to the Evaluation Form.
 NO paper/hard copies will be accepted!
 All UMN Libraries are equipped with scanners and librarians are able to assist you with this process upon request.